 What Is OMG Network and How Does It Work?

-Initially called OmiseGO upon launch in 2017, OMG Network is a subsidiary of Omise, a well-established, Thailand-based payment solutions company.
+Initially called OmiseGO upon launch in 2017, OMG Network is a subsidiary of Genesis Blockchain Ventures, a Hong Kong-based VC firm, and has recently partnered with Enya, the largest provider of secure multiparty computation in the world.
 OMG Network’s tech is based on Plasma, a framework conceived by Ethereum creator Vitalik Buterin and blockchain technologist Joseph Poon.
-OMG Network was among the first ‘layer two’ scaling solutions proposed for Ethereum, which are critically important secondary tech integrations that increase a network’s transactional throughput.
+OMG Network was among the first Layer-2 scaling solutions proposed for Ethereum, which are critically important secondary tech integrations that increase a network’s transactional throughput.

 Plasma is a framework for moving bulk transactions off of the Ethereum blockchain onto “child chains” — blockchains that exist alongside the Ethereum blockchain connected to the main network.
-Plasma childchains are optimized to speed up transaction processing, before data is returned for final validation on the Ethereum motherchain.
-The OMG Network is able to process thousands of transactions per second, and can reduce the costs of operating on Ethereum by one third.
+Plasma child chains are optimized to speed up transaction processing before data is returned for final validation on the Ethereum root chain.
+The OMG Network is able to process thousands of transactions per second and can reduce the costs of operating on Ethereum by one third.

 Without implementing successful scaling mechanisms, Bitcoin and Ethereum would be technically unable to achieve the high-volume utility of global transaction layers like Visa.
 In fact, both Bitcoin and Ethereum have already encountered congestion issues, backlogs, and periods of increased fees on multiple occasions.
 Scaling has been a subject of intense scrutiny and development in the blockchain industry.